Solaris 10 on the

 Hints

 This section contains some hints for using Solaris.
-The hints are not
+The hints

 necessary Acer Ferrari related.